RogerLuo-Code/coding-practice/docs/lc-solutions/lc0200-0299/lc0236-lowest-common-ancestor-of-a-binary-tree.md

             stack = [root]  # stack for traversal parent = {root: None}  # node -> parent

-            # Use DFS to build parent dictionary until both nodes are found
+            # Use DFS to build parent dictionary until both nodes' parents are found
             while p not in parent or q not in parent: node = stack.pop()
                 if node.left: